hybridgroup/artoo-digispark/README.md

 ## Connecting to Digispark

-You can use Artoo with a Digispark (http://www.kickstarter.com/projects/digistump/digispark-the-tiny-arduino-enabled-usb-dev-board) ATTiny-based USB development board, that has the Little Wire (http://littlewire.cc/) protocol firmware installed.
-For instructions on how to install Little Wire on a Digispark check out http://digistump.com/board/index.php/topic,160.0.html
+If your Digispark (http://www.kickstarter.com/projects/digistump/digispark-the-tiny-arduino-enabled-usb-dev-board) ATTiny-based USB development board already has the Little Wire (http://littlewire.cc/) protocol firmware installed, you can connect right away with Artoo.

+Otherwise, for instructions on how to install Little Wire on a Digispark check out http://digistump.com/board/index.php/topic,160.0.html

 ### OSX